amanmaldar/BellochPrefixSum/README.md

 This assignement works with parallel prefix scan using upsweep and downsweep approach.
 The upsweep uses inclusive scan while downsweep uses exclusive scan.
 [1] The CPU results are generated using exclusive scan and compared against GPU results.\

-#####  Simple appraoch:
+#####  Simple approach:
-- Asssume we have array A of size 64. blockDim.x = 8, gridDim.x = 8 \
+- Asssume we have array A of size 64. blockDim.x = 8, gridDim.x = 8
 - Copy A to GPU DRAM as A_D.
-Copy A_D to correpsonding shared memory of each block.\
+Copy A_D to correpsonding shared memory of each block.
 - Each block runs the upsweep addtion.
-We are interested in last element in each block.\
+We are interested in last element in each block.
-- Copy this last element from each block to CPU. \
+- Copy this last element from each block to CPU.
 - CPU generates the cummulative addition for this block.
-The results are copied back to GPU as blocksum_device.\
+The results are copied back to GPU as blocksum_device.
 - Load nth block's last element with blocksum_device[n-1] element.
-Do this for all blocks.\
+Do this for all blocks.
 - Perform the downsweep on all the blocks now.
 Copy the result to CPU.
-Compare with reference CPU generated results.\
+Compare with reference CPU generated results.

 ##### Results: